MikhailZinovkin/dm368ipnc/README.md

 **6. Create a bootable micro SD card:**

-You are one step closer to booting your Gumstix with the new image you built!
+You are one step closer to booting your DM368IPNC-camera with the new image you built!
 First you have to create two partitions: `boot` and `rootfs`.
 We have included a small script to help you out with it.
-Change your directory to **poky/meta-gumstix-extras/scripts** and you should see a shell script named mk2partsd.
+Change your directory to **poky/meta-dm368ipnc-extras/scripts** and you should see a shell script named mk2partsd.
 Pop in your micro SD card to your card writer, and find out the location of the block device by running `dmesg`.
 Now you can run the script as following: